 Extensions & Late submissions

-The Unit Convenor will decide whether to grant an extension and the length of the extension.
+The stream lead will decide whether to grant an extension and the length of the extension.
 An extension will not be granted on the grounds of academic or employment workload.
-Lack of personal organization, pressure of work, computer and printing problems, are not considered as valid reasons.
+Lack of personal organization, the pressure of work, computer and printing problems, are not considered valid reasons.
 Losing your USB memory stick, or having it stolen, is also not a valid reason.
 Always back-up your work – it is good work practice as well as providing piece-of-mind.

 Students granted an extension should be made aware that the extension may result in delays in receiving grades on assignments, and/or course completion, and/or graduation.
 Detailed comments will not be given on late assignments.

 Special assessment requirements

-Students must complete all assessment items to be considered for a Pass grade.
+Students must attempt all assessment items to be considered for a Pass grade.